ProjectCircleIL/field-workshops-terraform/docs/slides/aws/terraform-oss/index.md

 Submit your `main.tf` file and a screenshot of the `terraform state list` command output showing the imported S3 bucket.

 ---
-Building upon the introduction to Terraform's import functionality, we'll explore more advanced topics related to importing resources and manipulating state files.
-This additional content will delve deeper into practical use cases, strategies for managing complex imports, and tips for effectively integrating imported resources into existing Terraform configurations.

----

 name: Advanced-Import-Techniques
 class: title
 # Advanced Techniques for Terraform Import

-???
 Terraform's import feature is a powerful tool for bringing existing infrastructure under Terraform management.
 This section explores advanced techniques for leveraging import in complex scenarios and best practices for state manipulation.

 ---